-The average one-bedroom condominium apartment rent for the TREB market area as a whole was up by 7.8 per cent to $1,791.
-The average two-bedroom rent was up by 6.8 per cent to $2,432.
+The average one-bedroom condominium apartment rent was up by 8.8 per cent year-over-year in the second quarter to $1,861 per month.
+The average two-bedroom rent was up by 8.7 per cent to $2,533.

 “Competition between would-be renters increased in the second quarter of this year relative to the same time period in 2016.
 This meant that average rents increased by much more than the rate of inflation.
 In addition, the annual pace of rent growth also increased compared to Q2 2016, reflecting the fact that, generally speaking, it has become harder to find a place to rent this year compared to last,” said Jason Mercer, TREB’s Director of Market Analysis.